Pen, India: Economy

 A clay Ganesha murti, worshipped during Ganesh Chaturthi festival.

-People in the Pen city are employed in various sectors such as trade/business, education, banking, industries, services, papad making (women's co-operatives) and most importantly, idol making!
+People in the city are employed in various sectors such as trade/business, education, banking, industries, services, papad making (women's co-operatives) and idol making.

 Most villagers are dependent for livelihood on Paddy farming in monsoon.
 Various vegetables are also grown as by-products, especially in eastern part of the county.